A white-throated sparrow at Malcolm X Park © Nicole Kit

 Notable among them are Rock Creek Park and Kenilworth Park & Aquatic Gardens where you’ll find migratory species in spring and fall.
 You can hear our official bird, the Wood Thrush, singing from spring throughout the summer.
-You can see hawks, eagles, hummingbirds, and more right from downtown.

 Join our DC community!